 Fortunately, more of us are speaking out on racism in the animal rights community.
-Check out Rachel Richards, a black vegan who started an aptly-named “Check Your Activism” channel on YouTube, telling it like it is to racist white vegans:
+[Edit, October 2016: I had embedded here a video by black vegan Rachel Richards, founder of the “Check Your Activism” channel on YouTube, but the video and the channel itself seem to have been deleted.]

 I linked to the sites of some other activists who get it in my blog entry on activism with DxE.
+[Edit, June 2018: I left DxE in September 2015.]
 One I want to highlight today is Dr. Amie “Breeze” Harper of Sistah Vegan Project.
 I read her Sistah Vegan anthology several years ago, before my transition to male.
 I was excited to see an entire book of essays by black female vegans.
 I also felt a kinship to Dr. Harper as a practitioner of Buddhism; while I don’t currently identify with Buddhism as a religion, the Buddhist concept of ahimsa, or nonviolence, is central to my ethics (which is why I chose Ahimsa as my middle name).
 Her blog is filled with excellent, thought-provoking essays on racism, sexism, food justice, and many other issues, in addition to (and in conjunction with) veganism.

 Dr. Harper organized an online conference, “The Vegan Praxis of Black Lives Matter“, which I attended earlier this year.
 It was an excellent, interactive series of talks, covering racism, sexism, cissexism, and many other issues that are usually ignored by the mainstream vegan and animal rights movements.
 Recordings of the conference are available for purchase, and a book will be forthcoming.